Ah, summer clothes shopping. Such a double-edged sword.

 With a passion for all-things veins, director Dr Zil Yassine first opened the clinic in Sydney in 2014.
 He now leads a team of specialist phlebologists, and interventional radiologists at clinics across Canberra, Sydney, Melbourne, and Brisbane.

-While they offer traditional varicose veins surgical techniques, Dr Zil says the clinics are all about helping patients with minimally invasive options and the least downtime and disruption.
+While they offer traditional varicose veins surgical techniques, Dr Zil says the clinics are all about helping patients with minimally invasive options.
+This means the least downtime and disruption.

 Varicose veins aren’t actually a singular issue, but are the result of a medical condition which can make some veins swollen, enlarged and twisted with a blue or purple appearance.
 While any vein in the body can become varicose, the veins most commonly impacted are those in the legs.
 So what causes them?